donaty-io/donaproto/README.md

 ```

 ### Test programs
-1. Generate payer if it doesn't exists yet
+1. Generate payer if it doesn't exist yet
 ```
 $ solana-keygen new
 ```
 2. Run the functional and integration tests.
-First it build and deploy the smart contract then tests are executed locally.
+First it builds and deploys the smart contract then tests are executed locally.
 ```
 $ anchor test
 ```